HajkD/LTRpred/README.md

 - open reading frame prediction in LTR retrotransposons using [usearch](https://www.drive5.com/usearch/)
 - age estimation of predicted LTR retrotransposons in Mya (not implemented yet, but soon to come..)
 - CHH, CHG, CG, ... content quantification in predicted LTR retrotransposons
-- filtering for (potentially) active LTR retrotransposons
+- filtering for (potentially) functional LTR retrotransposons
 - quality assesment of input genomes used to predict LTR retrotransposons

 ### Meta-Genomics Analyses